monizb/hacktoberfest-swag-list/README.md

 ## Adding a swag to the list

-Found a swag opportunity we don't have yet?
+Found a sawag opportunity we don't have yet?
 You can easily add it using the following steps:

 1. Go to the swag list JSON file: https://github.com/monizb/hacktoberfest-swag-list/blob/main/src/list.json